1 Organization of the course

 Hence, the origin of a species is the result of evolution, but, not the purpose of evolution.
 Evolution is thus adaptation with as sole goal maintenance and reproduction.

-From the distribution of the complexity of species in Figure @ref(fig:distributionComplexity), it is clear that the most abundant species in number always has been bacteria.
-Indeed, evolution has no direction.
+Moreover, from the distribution of the complexity of species in Figure @ref(fig:distributionComplexity), it is clear that the most abundant species in number always has been bacteria.
 The distribution of complexity at present, however, has a tail to the right.
 This mainly stems from the fact that there is lower bound of complexity of living organisms.
 Hence, evolution could not generate organisms with a complexity below this lower bound and it therefore only seems as if it slightly favors increasing complexity.

 (ref:gould) Distribution of complexity of species (Gould 1997)